 Given that you don’t know about it, you won’t likely take measures to address the problem.
 This is worrisome because an impaired circulatory system means that the damaged area will not receive an adequate blood supply to heal in a normal fashion.
 Further, the compromised immune system is unable to fight off potential contaminants.
-Combined, these factors lead to increased risk of gangrene (tissue death).
+Combined, these factors lead to an increased risk of gangrene (tissue death).

 There is no cure for gangrene, and the only solution to prevent it from spreading is amputation.
 As such, it’s extremely important that you A) know how to prevent diabetic wounds and B) have issues resolved at the earliest possible opportunity.

-Foot ulcers and infections for the diabetic patient can become serious if left untreated.
+Foot ulcers and infections for diabetic patients can become serious if left untreated.
 Since diabetic patients often have neuropathy and P.A.D., a minor cut or injury can become a serious infection.
 The inability to feel the sore and the inability to heal properly can result in hospitalization or possibly amputation.